Gingerbreadz/vCXLGen/README.md

 ## Evaluation and Expected Results

-To verify the correctness of the generated heterogeneous cache coherence protocols, the Murphi model checker is used.
+To verify the correctness of the generated bridged cache coherence protocols, the Murphi model checker is used.
 Run the generated model checking executables:

 ```
 python3 ParallelChecker.py